 March 14: Kokako 16, New Zealand’s only dedicated haiku journal, has been mailed today and contains a review of breath by Patricia Prime.

 March 5: A review appears in Shamrock, the journal of the Irish Haiku Society.
-Journal editor Anatoly Kudryavitsky has his criticisms (no page numbers!) but overall it’s a positive review.
+Editor Anatoly Kudryavitsky has his criticisms (no page numbers!) but overall it’s a positive review.
 Read it here (scroll to the bottom of the page).

 February 1: A glowing review by John Carley of England appears on Haiku NewZ.
 Read it here.
 This is the first review to appear in a haiku journal, others are to follow throughout the year.